HeshanKarunaratne/notes/README.md

     - Connectivity: Can connect to any database
     - Cloud Native: Ready for cloud out of the box
     - Flexibility:
-    - Open Source: Easy to setup and configure
+    - Open Source: Easy to set up and configure

     11 .
-What are the differences between Spring and Spring boot?
-    - Spring
-        - Spring is a web application framework based on java
-        - Provides tools and libraries to create customized web application
-    - SpringBoot
+What is Singleton across per container and per jvm?
-        - A module of Spring
+    - 1 singleton bean per Spring container
-        - Used to create a Spring application project which can just run/execute
+    - Multiple beans per JVM if we deploy multiple instances of the same application in the same server

     12 .
 Advantages of Spring boot?
     - Provides autoconfiguration to load a set of default configuration for a quick start of the application
     - Comes with embedded tomcat to avoid the usage of WAR files